watermelontools/watermelon-vscode/CONTRIBUTING.md

 ## PRs

 We love community contributions.
 Please fork the repo and send a PR our way.
-Remember, we'll discuss publicly, it's a great opportunity to learn.
+Remember, we'll discuss it publicly, it's a great opportunity to learn.

 ## Donations